-Visitation in prison is associated with a low recidivism rate after release.
-However, it is not clear whether visitation has a causal effect.
+Visitation in prison is associated with a low recidivism rate after release, but the causality is not clear.
 This paper tries to estimate the effect of visitation experience on the recidivism outcome of state prisoners in Missouri, using an instrumental variable approach.
-In particular, the instrumental variable used for identification is the distance from a prison to an address before incarceration, since prisoners are less likely to be visited when they are assigned to prisons far from home.
-The results support that visitation has a causal effect on recidivism.
-The visitation effect within one year is robust to different sample, control variables, and specifications, but becomes ambiguous after one year.
-Hence, the key difference from other studies is the timing of the measured recidivism outcome.
-Moreover, visitation improves employment outcomes; therefore, employment is an important channel of the visitation effect.
+The instrumental variable used for identification is the distance from a prison to an address before incarceration.
+The results support that visitation has a causal effect on recidivism in the short run.
+Further analysis shows that employment is an important channel of the visitation effect.
 However, no discernible effect on housing stability is found.